Open access

 Curtin University is committed to supporting open research, scholarship and knowledge.

-Curtin’s Authorship, Peer Review and Publication of Research Outputs Policy [PDF, 177kB] and Procedures [PDF, 208kB] require that all refereed journal articles, conference papers and theses be made openly available after publication.
-In addition, ALL research outputs are encouraged to be made openly available, where possible.
+Curtin’s Authorship, Peer Review and Publication of Research Outputs Policy and the Authorship, Peer Review and Publication of Research Outputs Procedures require that refereed journal articles, conference papers and theses be made openly available after publication as soon as possible.

 Open access may be facilitated through: